 A Technical Data Package (TDP) is a description of an item adequate for supporting an acquisition, production, engineering, and logistics support (e.g. Engineering Data for Provisioning, Training, and Technical Manuals).
-The description defines the required design configuration or performance requirements, and procedures required to ensure adequacy of item performance.
-It consists of applicable technical data such as models, drawings, associated lists, specifications, standards, performance requirements, QAP, software documentation and packaging details.
+The description defines the required design configuration or performance requirements, and procedures required to ensure the adequacy of item performance.
+It consists of applicable technical data such as models, drawings, associated lists, specifications, standards, performance requirements, QAP, software documentation, and packaging details.

 TDPs, provide critical information for the development of acquisition, operation, and product support objectives.
 TDPs are developed and acquired to provide the basis for maintenance planning, developing supply support strategies, establishing configuration management requirements, and developing training and related engineering and product support activities.
 Technical Data/TDPs are delivered in multi-media formats.

-There are generally four types of Technical Data Packages (TDPs):
+There are generally four types of TDPs:

 - Product TDP: A product package is a collection of product engineering data related to the design and manufacture of an item or system.
-Product drawings and/or CAD models contain all of the descriptive documentation needed to ensure the competitive procurement of spare parts or end items.
+Product drawings and/or CAD models contain all the descriptive documentation needed to ensure the competitive procurement of spare parts or end items.

 - Commercial TDP: A commercial package is for end items developed by the contractor prior to the award of the contract at his/her own expense.
 Unless the Government purchases rights for these drawings and/or CAD models, the drawings provide the contractor’s proprietary engineering and design information for commercially developed items, off-the-shelf items, or items not developed at Government expense.

-While not a type of TDP, the Decision Tree is important because it provides a process for selecting the appropriate type data item requirements to be placed on contract.
+While not a type of TDP, the Decision Tree is important because it provides a process for selecting the appropriate data item requirements to be placed on contract.

 The technical data package is a critical area of focus for the Product Support Manager (PSM).
-The PSM must identify, plan, validate, resource and implement management actions to develop and acquire technical data to:
+The PSM must identify, plan, validate, resource, and implement management actions to develop and acquire technical data to:

 - Effectively catalog and acquire spare/repair parts, support equipment, and all classes of supply